Dorian-Chapoulie/DungeonsHeroes/README.md

 # Game

 ## Executive summary
-In a world of different stages, you play a hero iyou play a hero who has to kill all the monsters in order to progress to new stages and if you die ... you have to start all over again until you reach the last stage
+In a world of different stages, you play a hero who has to kill all the monsters in order to progress to new stages and if you die ... you have to start all over again until you reach the last stage

 This game is strongly inspired by the mobile arcade action game:  [Archero](https://play.google.com/store/apps/details?id=com.habby.archero&hl=fr)